shi-rin404/tracy-b2xml-converter/README.md

 # tracy-b2xml-converter
 Custom binary to XML converter for the certain Doll Dressing-up PvP game.
-That software has written for research purposes.

 # License
 Commercial use is not allowed